socrata/dev.socrata.com/docs/queries/where.md

 {% include tryit.html domain='soda.demo.socrata.com' path='/resource/4tka-6guv.json' args='$where=magnitude > 3.0' %}

 You can also combine multiple filters together using boolean operators to chain filters together.
-If we also only wanted only quakes from the `pr` source:
+If we also only wanted quakes from the `pr` source:

 {% include tryit.html domain='soda.demo.socrata.com' path='/resource/4tka-6guv.json' args='$where=magnitude > 3.0 AND source = \'pr\'' %}